South Umpqua High School, Camas Valley Charter School shift temporarily to distance learning on same day as schools urged to reopen

 South Umpqua High School and Camas Valley Charter School will temporarily transition to distance learning because of positive COVID-19 cases.

-Announcements from both school districts came on the heels of Gov. Kate Brown's executive order reopening schools, for either full or hybrid in-person instruction, throughout the state.
-The governor wants elementary students, grades K-5, back in schools by March 29 — the day after Spring break— and those in grades 6-12 by April 19 — which for many schools is the beginning of the fourth quarter.
+Announcements from both school districts came on the heels of Gov. Kate Brown’s executive order reopening schools, for either full or hybrid in-person instruction, throughout the state.
+The governor wants students in grades K-5 back in schools by March 29 — the day after spring break— and those in grades 6-12 by April 19 — which for many schools is the beginning of the fourth quarter.

 South Umpqua High School had a student at the school test positive, according to a press release from the school district on Friday.